freenas/freenas-docs/userguide/system.rst

 After clicking :guilabel:`INSTALL MANUAL UPDATE FILE`, choose a location to temporarily store the update file on the %brand% system.
 Use :guilabel:`Browse` to navigate to the downloaded manual update file (:file:`-manual-update-unsigned.tar`).
+Set :guilabel:`Reboot After Update` to reboot the system immediately after the update is installed.
 Finally, click :guilabel:`APPLY UPDATE` to begin the update.
 A progress dialog is displayed during the update. **Do not** interrupt the update.

 .. tip:: Manual updates cannot be used to upgrade from older major versions.